takemobiteam/takemobi-test.github.io/docs/index.md

 | Fleet Constraints    | Vehicle inventory limits                            | Ensure trips can be completed using the set of vehicles that exists in real life |

 ## Additional Features

+^ Maybe name this something like "multi-leg travel"?

 ### Ferries